chancancode/branch-rename/README.md

 a tracking issue for additional context, or ways for the contributor to ask for additional assistance if needed.

+This would be a good time to start updating any internal and external links to the "master" branch.
+A common example would be automatically generated links to source code from API documentation.

 ### Phase 3: Complete the migration

 After a successful phase 2 rollout, it is time to plan for completing the